realazthat/snipinator/README.md

   include untrusted input.
 - Be careful to escape `{{` and `}}`,
   or `{%` and `%}` or anything jinja2
   is sensitive to, in the templates.
-You'll have to escape it properly.
+You'll have to escape it properly for jinja2, which involves using `{% raw %}` and
+  `{% endraw %}` tags.
 - Recursion: Snipinator doesn't directly support recursive inclusion of generated content.
 You can generate the contents of one file first, and include that generated content into another template.
 This would mean that you